Refugee-Law-Lab/rllr_bulk_data/readme.md

 ### scape_rllr.ipynb

-Notebook to scrape the RLLR website and save the results to a json file
+Notebook to scrape the RLLR website and save the results

 ### analyze_rllr.ipynb

-Notebook to load and analyze the json file created by `scape_rllr.ipynb`
+Notebook to load and analyze the data created by `scape_rllr.ipynb`

+### DATA/rllr_cases.parquet

+Parquet file containing the scraped and parsed data

-### DATA/rllr_parsed.json
+### DATA/YEARLY/*.json

-JSON file containing the scraped and parsed DATA
+JSON file containing the scraped and parsed data

 ### LICENSE